zhooravlik/vagrant-ansible-m2devstack/README.md

 If you don't need this virtual machine any more, you can delete it:
     vagrant destroy

+On this virtual machine you can use run Magento CE and Magento EE separately.

 Magento source code directories on virtual machine:

 CE directory - /var/www/magento-ce

 EE directory - /var/www/magento-ee
+Host magento.ee is configured to use /var/www/magento-ce/ee/ as root folder.
+To build EE you should:
+1)put EE codebase to /var/www/magento-ee/ee/
+2)put CE codebase to /var/www/magento-ee/ce/
+3)Build EE (see README_EE.md)
+If you want to specify another folders for CE and EE, just edit /etc/hosts file and specify another mapping for magento.ee host.

 MySQL Databases: magento-ce, magento-ee, magento_integration_tests